robertdebock/ansible-role-bios_update/README.md

       # "discovered".
 For CI however, there is not right model, so this
       # variable needs to be set manually.
       bios_update_url: "https://download.lenovo.com/pccbbs/mobiles/r02uj70d.iso"
+      # In CI, it's hard to write to a removable media, this parameter basically
+      # disables writing.
+      bios_update_write: no
 ```

 The machine needs to be prepared in CI this is done using `molecule/default/prepare.yml`: